gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 ### Logging

 The logging library uses the configuration to determine which level it will report on.
 The single instance name is `LogInfo`.
-Why LogInfo, basically because this is another 3rd party library that uses `Logging` as their instance name, so to avoid conflicts I renamed mine.
+Why LogInfo, basically because there is another 3rd party library that uses `Logging` as their instance name, so to avoid conflicts I renamed mine.

-Example of Logging Details
+Example of Logging Output

 ```ini
 398:VRB:1:CPU Id is 105783B5AA8C